6 min read

 What is a Yantra?

-People can create yantras using various materials, including metal, wood, glass, cloth, and paper.
+People can create yantras using various materials, including metal such as copper plate, wood, glass, cloth, and paper.
 They can be simple geometric forms or patterns with thousands of interlocking parts.

 The use of yantras spread throughout Asia and eventually to the West.
 In the 20th century, they became popular among new-age spiritual seekers and hippies.
 Today, people of all faiths and backgrounds use yantras to connect with the divine energy of the universe.